Reliability of Myotonometry in the Assessment of Mechanical Properties of Thenar Muscles

 Detailed Description

-Investigating the mechanical properties of hand muscles using simple applicable methods such as myotonometry can help to evaluate the effectiveness of programs used in hand rehabilitation, optimize the skills of performance-oriented individuals such as athletes and musicians, and create individualized treatment and training programs.
+Investigating the mechanical properties of hand muscles using simple applicable methods such as myotonometer can help to evaluate the effectiveness of programs used in hand rehabilitation, optimize the skills of performance-oriented individuals such as athletes and musicians, and create individualized treatment and training programs.
 In musculoskeletal-related pathologies such as carpal tunnel syndrome, studying the mechanical properties of the thenar muscles may be important to better understand hand grip strength, hand function and mobility.
 However, the use of myotonometer in the evaluation of the mechanical properties of the thenar muscles requires a reliability study.
-Accordingly, the aims of our study are: (i) to determine the intra- and inter-observer reliability of myotonometry in assessing the mechanical properties of the thenar muscles [abductor pollicis brevis (APB) and flexor pollicis brevis (FPB)] in healthy subjects; (ii) to investigate the relationship between reaction time, left/right discrimination, grip strength and these mechanical properties.
+Accordingly, the aims of our study are: to (i) assess the reliability of myotonometer measurements in determining the mechanical properties of thenar muscle in healthy individuals and explore gender-based variations in these properties; (ii) examine the relationship between pinch grip strength and these mechanical properties.

 Study Type